sstaehli/EPeverTracerMonitoring/README.md

 Use [this guide](https://simonhearne.com/2020/pi-influx-grafana/) to install InfluxDB and Grafana on Raspberry Pi

-Run http://raspberrypi.local:3000 (or whatever your name for the Raspberry Pi is) to configure the Grafana console
+Run http://local.ip:3000 to configure the Grafana console

 When you add InfluxDB as a Data Source.
 Influx DB should be set up with the following parameters: